-The applicant does not have the resources to purchase farming equipment and materials for their agricultural operation nor has the applicant received any other outside source of funding for the project.
-The new greenhouse will help increase the agricultural production.
+The applicant does not have the resources to construct a warehouse for their agricultural operation nor has the applicant received any other outside source of funding for the project.
+The new warehouse will help increase agricultural production.
 The project as a whole will support continued local agricultural production during future disasters.